rynaardb/TIL/ios-development/common-gotchas.md

 ## GCD

-* Make sure the UI gets updated on the main thread
+* Make sure the UI gets updated on the main thread.
+Use `DispatchQueue.main.async { ... }`.

 ## Retain cycles